 Hepatitis A vaccine is recommended for travellers to several countries where there is a high incidence of hepatitis A. The incidence of hepatitis A is particularly high in Africa, South America, the Middle East and large parts of Asia.

 The hepatitis B vaccine is recommended for health personnel and staff in orphanages who work in areas where hepatitis B is widespread.
 It is also relevant for travellers who may have unprotected sex, inject drugs or come into contact with the health service.

 Japanese encephalitis vaccine

-This vaccine is for people who are going to live or travel in areas with rabies where medical treatment is not readily available or for those who will work with animals that could be infected with rabies.
-Since children are likely to have contact with infected animals without their parents’ knowledge, it may be necessary to vaccinate children who will stay in areas with rabies.
-There is no minimum age for use of the rabies vaccine.
+The rabies vaccine is relevant for those who are going to live or travel in areas with rabies where medical treatment is not readily available, and for people who are going to work with animals that may be infected with rabies.

 Tuberculosis vaccine (BCG)

-This vaccine is recommended for people travelling to areas where typhoid fever is prevalent.
-The risk of infection is increased by close contact with the local population and with increasing length of stay.
-The vaccine can be injected from 2 years of age and given orally from 5 years of age.
+Typhoid vaccine is recommended for people who are going to travel to areas where typhoid fever is widespread, mainly in Asia.
+The risk of infection increases with close contact with the local population and with the length of stay.

 Vaccine advice for pregnant women